samiyonas/alx-system_engineering-devops/0x00-shell_basics/README.md

 13-create a symbolic link
-14-Create a script that copies files from the current working directory to the parent working directory 15-a script that moves all files beginning in uppercase to directory
+14-Create a script that copies files from the current working directory to the parent working directory 15-a script that moves all files beginning in uppercase to directory 16-Create a script that deletes all files in the current working directory that end with the character /root